 Note: How important performance is will of course depend on the project.
 Visualization for a scientific application doing some heavy calculations would probably not need to run at 60 fps.
-It's also not illegal to not care about performance.
+It's also not illegal to not care about performance and just have fun.